judesamp/Ruby-Enchiridion/testing/RSpec/testing_rails_controllers_with_rspec.markdown

 • When testing Rails controllers, the :assigns in

 ```
-expect(:assigns).to eq <value>
+expect(:assigns(:events)).to eq <value>
 ```

-is basically equivalent to the variable @assigns in whatever action you're testing
+is basically equivalent to the variable @events in whatever action you're testing

 • Test one thing at a time!
 Each test should have only one expect or should statement.